Population-level Task-evoked Functional Connectivity via Fourier Analysis: Introduction

-In statistical analysis of task-fMRI data $\{\pmb{Y}(\omega;t)\}_{t\in\mathcal{T}}$ in (\ref{eqn: BOLD signal decomposition}), two topics are primarily of interest: (i) identification of nodes presenting task-evoked neuronal activity, i.e., the indices $k$ such that $P_k(\omega;t)\ne 0$, and (ii) detection of task-evoked associations between brain nodes. \textit{General linear models} (GLM, \cite{friston1994analysis}) are commonly implemented to detect task-evoked nodes (\cite{lindquist2008statistical}).
-GLM is conducted at an individual node level and is not informative for investigating associations between nodes.
-Associations between nodes captured by BOLD signals characterize FC (\cite{friston1993functional}).
-FC observed during a task experiment tends to be different from that observed in a resting-state experiment (\cite{lowe2000correlations}).
-The difference between task-fMRI and resting-state fMRI is presented by the task-evoked terms $P_k(\omega;t)$.
-In this paper, we investigate the associations between $\{P_k(\omega;t)\}_{k=1}^K$, instead of those between BOLD signals $\{Y_k(\omega;t)\}_{k=1}^K$, corresponding to FC stemming solely from the task of interest $N(t)$.
+In statistical analysis of task-fMRI data $\{\pmb{Y}(\omega;t)\}_{t\in\mathcal{T}}$ in Eq.~\eqref{eqn: BOLD signal decomposition}, two topics are primarily of interest: (i) identification of nodes presenting task-evoked neural activity, i.e., the indices $k$ such that $P_k(\omega;t)\ne 0$, and (ii) detection of task-evoked associations between brain nodes.
+GLMs are commonly implemented to detect task-evoked nodes \citep{lindquist2008statistical}.
+Each GLM is conducted at an individual node level and is not informative for investigating associations between nodes.
+FC characterizes the associations between nodes captured by BOLD signals \citep{friston1993functional}.
+FC observed during a task experiment tends to be different from that observed in a resting-state experiment \citep{lowe2000correlations}.
+If the subject $\omega$ performs only one task $N(t)$ of interest, the difference between task-fMRI and resting-state fMRI is represented by the task-evoked terms $P_k(\omega;t)$.
+In this paper, we investigate the associations between task-evoked terms $P_1(\omega;t),\ldots, P_K(\omega;t)$ (as opposed to the associations between BOLD signals $Y_1(\omega;t),\ldots, Y_K(\omega;t)$) corresponding to FC stemming solely from the task $N(t)$ of interest.

-A considerable amount of work has been done to define and estimate FC.
-For example, \cite{friston1993functional} defines FC as the temporal Pearson correlation between a pair of BOLD signals across time.
-Following this approach, one may measure task-evoked FC between $P_k(\omega;t)$ and $P_l(\omega;t)$ by the absolute value of the Pearson correlation as follows
+A considerable amount of work has been done to define and estimate FC. \cite{friston1993functional} defines FC as the temporal Pearson correlation between a pair of BOLD signals across time.
+Since we focus on task-evoked functional connectivity in this paper, we may tentatively consider applying the temporal Pearson correlation approach to task-evoked terms, i.e., we may measure the task-evoked FC between nodes $k$ and $l$ by the following